Dr. Childress is a court-involved clinical psychologist.

 Domains of Specialized Expertise

-Dr. Childress has three domains of relevant specialized expertise supported by his vitae.
+Dr. Childress has six domains of relevant specialized expertise supported by his vitae.
 This handout describes those domains of specialized professional expertise in:

 - Delusional thought disorder pathology